RoboCup-SSL/ssl-game-controller/README.md

  * State history with undo button
  * Includes state that was previously located in all autoRefs
  * New Game Event concept for better interaction with multiple autoRefs
- * Game Log that documents commands and events
+ * Game protocol that documents all changes in the state
  * New interfaces for autoRefs and teams
  * A graphical client can be integrated